 You know you're in the right place when you look towards the left and see the gleaming KTM train to JB, just sitting there look all pretty while waiting for you to get on board:

-The KTM ticket office is on the ground floor of the building.
-If you already have your printouts, just go up to the 2nd floor where you'll see a queue of train passengers waiting on the left of the walkway.
+Instead, head upstairs to level 2, where you'll see a queue of train passengers waiting on the left of the walkway.
 Join them and wait for the boarding gates to open.

-Come at least 30 minutes before because you need time to clear immigration on both sides before you get on the train.
+Come at least 30 minutes before your train departs, because you need time to clear immigration on both sides before you get on the train.
 The boarding gate closes 10 minutes before train departure.

 Like I mentioned, you'll pass through both Singapore and Malaysia immigration before you board the train.